UE and VR Development Technical Notes

 ProfileGPU

-This will popup the GPU Data Visualizer displaying the captured frame data.
+This will pop up the GPU Data Visualizer showing the data for the captured frame.

 Capture Profiling Information (CPU/GPU)